 The noise of the electric cutter frightens some children, and so shears may be used.

 The procedure is explained to the patient, and the apparatus that you will be using should be demonstrated to make them feel at ease.

 The cast should be cut steadily and smoothly.
-It is good to converse with patient during procedure of removal of plaster cast so that his attention is diverted.
+It is good to converse with the patient during the procedure of removal of the plaster cast so that his attention is diverted.

 The limb in plaster should be supported by sandbags.
 For lower limb casts, the patient lies on the side and for upper limb casts patient can sit or lie down.
-Patient is covered with linen and position the patient’s limb appropriately.
-Position of the limb may be changed during the procedure as required.
+The patient is covered with linen and positions the patient’s limb appropriately.
+The position of the limb may be changed during the procedure as required.

 Removal of Plaster Cast with Plaster Shears